-AMD is actively developing cooperative relationships with multiple migraine nonprofit organizations in the belief that nonprofits will be more powerful, cost effective and successful in collaboration with others.
+AMD is in cooperative relationships with multiple organizations with the belief that nonprofits will be more powerful, cost effective and successful in collaboration with others.

 The Carney Institute for Brain Science